Protecting and Promoting School Choice

 Inez Stepman, Sr. Policy Analyst, Independent Women’s Forum

-Dr. Terry Stoops, Policy Advisor, NC Dept. of Education
+Dr. Terry Stoops, Director of State Affairs, Defending Education